thraidh/ideas/README.md

 - Wiki: git for storage, extensible MD as language, export to high quality PDF and DOCX
 - MD to DOCX converter using templates
 - automatic asset extraction from videos (especially poses and faces)
-- 3D Modeler working like LEGO
+- 3D Modeler working like LEGO, meaning you are actually building instead of modeling